maddev-engenuity/EmulationATM/labs/lab_2.2/Assessment-Instructions.md

     2a.
 Right click on the Desktop, and select New -> Shortcut 2b.
 Type the network location, which should contain the IP address of the Kali machine: `\\192.168.125.110\Share` 2c.
 Click `Next`, rename the shortcut (`Linux Share`), and then click `Finish`.

+If you are prompted for credentials for `Linux Share`, use the Kali Credentials (username: attacker, password: ATT&CK)